Aycan Yanaç: Club career

-By August 2020, she moved to Turkey, and signed with the Gaziantep-based club ALG Spor, which are to play in the first qualifying round of the 2020–21 UEFA Women's Champions League.
+By August 2020, she moved to Turkey, and signed with the Gaziantep-based club ALG Spor, which were to play in the first qualifying round of the 2020–21 UEFA Women's Champions League.

 International career

 Yanaç was admitted to the Turkey women's national U-19 team, and played for the first time at the UEFA Development Tournament match against Bosnia and Herzegovina on 4 August 2015.
 She took part in two matches of the 2016 UEFA Women's Under-19 Championship qualification – Group 4.
 She capped seven times in total.

 She was called up to the Turkey women's national team debuting in the friendly match against Estonia on 7 April 2018.

 Reality show participation

 In 2020, she participated in the celebrities team of the reality show Survivor Turkey 7th Celebrities vs Volunteers, where she was eliminated on day 109.